danielegrattarola/danielegrattarola.github.io/_posts/2019-07-25-mincut-pooling.md

 Working on minCUT pooling was an interesting experience that deepened my understanding of GNNs, and allowed me to see what is really necessary for a GNN to work.

-We have put the paper [on arXiv](https://arxiv.org/abs/1907.00481), and I'm going to release an official implementation of the layer on [Spektral](https://danielegrattarola.github.io/spektral/layers/pooling/) soon.
+We have put the paper [on arXiv](https://arxiv.org/abs/1907.00481), and you can check the official implementations of the method in [Spektral](https://danielegrattarola.github.io/spektral/layers/pooling/#mincutpool) and [Pytorch Geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html#module-torch_geometric.nn.dense.mincut_pool).

-If you want to build on our work and use minCUT in your own GNNs, you can cite us with:
+If you want to use minCUT in your own work, you can cite us with:

 ```
 @article{bianchi2019mincut,